Ackee-Blockchain/wake/docs/testing-framework/accounts-and-addresses.md

     assert alice.balance == 90
     assert bob.balance == 10
 ```

+The previous example shows how to transfer Wei from one account to another.

 !!! tip "Encoding data for low-level calls and transactions"
     To prepare the `data` payload, the `Abi` helper class can be used.
 It offers the same ABI encoding